Senozoid/ZC1-handbook/combat.md

 ## Physical Damage

-- The only weapons contributing positively to outgoing damage are the equipped weapon(s) which can attack an enemy at the chosen range.
-However, all equipped weapons contribute to the total weapon weight.
+- The only weapons contributing positively to outgoing damage are the equipped weapon(s) which can affect the chosen target (not out of range and not immune to the weapon).
+However, all equipped weapons contribute to the total weapon effort.
 - Physical damage has 3 components, which are blunt damage, cutting damage and piercing damage.
 All calculations are done separately and symmetrically regarding these components.
 Both the [defence](glossary.md#defence) and [damage](glossary.md#damage) stats, as well as [weapon power](glossary.md#power) and [armour rating](glossary.md#rating), consider the three components to be independent of each other.

 ### Dealing Damage